opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Job-Type-Management.md

 5. Select **UNIX** in the **Job Type** drop-down list.
 6. Select **Episys:** in the **Job Sub-Type** drop-down list.
 7. Complete [Steps 6-13 of the Adding Jobs](Adding-Jobs.md) section.
-    Then, proceed to [Step 8]{.ul} below to define the platform-specific job information.
+    Then, proceed to Step 8 below to define the platform-specific job information.
 8. Select the **UNIX Group ID** and **User ID** assigned to the job.
 9. Enter the *required information* in the remaining fields.